 Employee Contributions

-All eligible employees may contribute a percentage of their pay to the Plan on a pre-tax and/or after-tax Roth basis, up to the current IRS annual maximum.
-Pay is your base pay and, for academic employees, pay includes salary from teaching summer school (or similar programs in professional schools), summer research salaries and supplemental salary paid at the School of Medicine.
-For Staff employees, pay includes commissions.
-Pay does not include overtime or bonuses.
-NOTE: If you are a new employee, you will not be able to enroll in the Plan until approximately one week after the later of (a) the date your I-9 documentation has been verified and (b) your first day of employment.
+All eligible employees may either choose to actively elect to enroll or wait to be automatically enrolled to contribute a percentage of their pay to the Plan on a pre-tax and/or after-tax Roth basis, up to the current IRS annual maximum.
+NOTE: If you are a new employee, you can actively enroll in the Plan approximately one week after the later of (a) the date your I-9 documentation has been verified and (b) your first day of employment.
 You will be notified by TIAA when you are eligible to enroll.
+Notification will be sent via email if you have a WashU email.
+If you do not have a WashU email, notification will be mailed to your home address in Workday.
+Your contributions will begin as soon as administratively practicable after you enroll in the Plan.
+If you are paid biweekly, refer to the Biweekly enrollment and contribution change deadlines (PDF).
+If you are paid monthly, refer to the Monthly enrollment and contribution change deadlines (PDF).

-The IRS maximum allowable contribution limit for 2023 is $22,500 for employees under age 50, and $30,000 for employees age 50 and above.
-The payroll system is set up to stop taking deductions when the limit has been reached.
+The IRS maximum allowable contribution limit for 2024 is $23,000 for employees under age 50, and $30,500 for employees age 50 and above.
+The payroll system is set up to automatically stop taking deductions when the limit has been reached.
 Note: This limit may change each year and applies to all 403(b) and 401(k) plans in which you participate during the calendar year.
 If you are a new hire enrolling in the Plan, you are encouraged to enter any contributions you have made to your prior employer’s plan during the current year.
 This will allow WashU to limit your total contributions across all plans to the IRS maximum for the calendar year.

 Automatic Enrollment